PCSX2/pcsx2-net-www/article-backup/progressReports/markdown/296-q3-2020-progress-report.md

 An IPC protocol was added to PCSX2.
 This feature gives you a header-only C++ library with bindings in C, Python, Rust, Lua and C\# which allows you to communicate with the emulator and the underlying game it emulates.
 Ever wanted a game to trigger a save state?
-That\'s how you\'d do it!
+That's how you'd do it!
 Want to make advanced TAS tools?
 AI based players with a fancy GUI to visualize all your neuronal networks?
 This should do the trick!

-Note that all the main planned IPC features are not yet merged/developed, so all of this isn\'t possible yet but should be soon.
+Note that all the main planned IPC features are not yet merged/developed, so all of this isn't possible yet but should be soon.

-For more information you can check the PR\'s themselves for details.
+For more information you can check the PR's themselves for details.

-[ \[Enhancement\] ]{style="color: #00ccff;"} **The following Plugins
+<span style="color: #00ccff;"> \[Enhancement\] </span> **The following
-have been merged in to the core:**
+Plugins have been merged in to the core:**

 You heard it right folks, PCSX2 will require 2 less plugins now to fiddle with.